GGC-DSA/GHS-Data-Collection/docs-Spr2024/Data Collection for Green & Healthy Schools (GHS) Project Requirements.md

 Revised By Nhat Vu, Shantel Parrish,
 Janett Morales
-Reason for change

-We had an initial meeting with the client to clarify the requirements for the system
+Reason for change: We had an initial meeting with the client to clarify the requirements for the system